Nashte13/Nashte13/README.md

 - 👋 Hi, I’m @Nashte13
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in ...coding and software development
-- 🌱 I’m currently learning ...communication and computer networks
+- 🌱 I’m currently learning ...python and javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...software developing projects and machine learning
 - 📫 How to reach me ..._nashnjegah13 on Instagram

 <!---